our SK0HB DX news page!

 Propagation for Contest & DX Strategy

-(Do CLICK on this link!): DXMAPS.com
+And, do also CLICK on this link!: DXMAPS.com

 HamCall™ World-Wide Callsign Database,

 CLICK here: OPDX Bulletin 1368, June 18 2018

 Rules for DXing

 How to have more FUN on the Bands:

 the exact DX frequency and slowly tune up your KW right on his

 frequency.
 Take your time doing this